TheSkyler-Dev/Multiconvert/README.md

 - **CMake**: Version 3.30.3 or higher

 Note: This is because Multiconvert, specifically its `CMakeLists`, has `g++` specified within it.

-**Please make sure `CMakeLists.txt` is located in the same directory as the source file during compilation**
+**Please make sure `CMakeLists.txt` is located in the same directory as the source file during compilation.**

 ### Installation Instructions